amazon-braket/amazon-braket-sdk-python/README.md

    `s3_folder = ("braket-output-123456789012", "folder-name")`
 4. Save the file with the name `bellpair.py`.
 5. Use the file system to copy or move the file to your virtual environment.
 For example, in Windows, use File Explorer to open the `braket` folder in your virtual environment, then paste the file into the braket folder.
 Confirm that the file was moved to the correct location by viewing the contacts of the folder, such as with the `dir` command in Windows.
-6. Run the following command to run the Python file:
+6. Make sure `braketvirtenv` is activated, and then run the following command to run the Python file:
    ```bash
    python bellpair.py
    ```